codebybrett/savesmalljpeg/docs/index.md

 ## How to run the script

-The simplest way: in Photoshop use File/Scripts/Browse and load the script.
-Done.
+To run without installing it: use File/Scripts/Browse and load the script.

-Or for ongoing convenience: copy the script to your Photoshop .../Presets/Scripts folder, then you can access it by File/Scripts/Save Small JPEG...
+For ongoing convenience: copy the script to your Photoshop .../Presets/Scripts folder, then you can access it by File/Scripts/Save Small JPEG...

 ## Making and removing presets